Paul Kagame at a commemoration of the 1994 genocide in Rwanda in April 2023.

 US Secretary of State Antony Blinken setting out Washington’s new Africa strategy at the University of Pretoria.

 Photo by Andrew Harnik/AP POOL/AFP via Getty Images

 The strategy outlined by the US Secretary of State marks a fresh beginning in US-Africa relations.

 Rwandan president Paul Kagame speaks during a governance event in the US.

 The US has become one of Rwanda’s staunchest defenders.

-Riders pass a billboard in Kigali during Rwanda’s 100-day commemoration of the 1994 genocide.
+A billboard highlights Rwanda’s 100-day commemoration of the 1994 genocide.